morissetcl/pry-byetypo/README.md

 [6] pry(main)> User.joins(:group).where(groups: { name: "Landlord" }).last
 ActiveRecord::ConfigurationError: Can't join 'User' to association named 'group'; perhaps you misspelled it?
 ```
-In this example a `user` has many `groups` and ActiveRecord is not able to generate the query.

 This plugin will look into the `cyrano_dictionary` file to find the closest match and run the correct query.

 ```ruby
 [1] pry(main)> User.joins(:group).where(groups: { name: "Landlord" })